adamstavely/shiny-waddle/test-harness/docs/VALIDATOR_CREATION_GUIDE.md

 # Validator Creation Guide

-This guide shows you how to create custom validators for Sentinel using the new extensibility architecture.
+This guide shows you how to create custom validators for TestOrchestrator using the new extensibility architecture.

 ## Quick Start